-M-DCPS School Operations sends out a weekly briefing o all school Administrators regarding all registered sex offenders.
-This is issued directly to the school Principal and Assistant Principal and is then disseminated to the staff/faculty and students.
+M-DCPS School Operations, sends out a weekly briefing to all school Administrators regarding all registered sex offenders.
+This is issued directly to the school Principal/Director and is then disseminated to the staff/faculty and students.

 SECTION 15 - EMERGENCY RESPONSE AND EVACUATION PROCEDURES